baadams/baadams.github.io/_pages/index.md

 # Updates and News
+## January 2022
+New post-doctoral researcher postion at Bristol [check it out!](https://baadams.github.io/pdra/)
 ### December 2021
 Another Royal Society project funded!
 Game of Stones is happening and I will be advertising for a new postdoc postion soon.
 Stay tuned...
 ### October 2021